Lucien-6/Micro_Tracker/README.md

 #### 1. Video Tracking 🎞️

-**Initial Setup:**
 1. Click the "**Browse**" button to select microscopy video files and the SAM2 model.
 2. Set output directory and related parameters.
-3. The real-time mask preview feature will automatically initialize when the video loads.

-**Multi-Frame Intelligent Annotation:**
+3. **Multi-Frame Intelligent Annotation**:

-**Adding New Objects:**
+   **New Object Annotation**:
    - Select "🆕 New Object" mode
+   - Browse to the frame where the object first appears (usually frame 0)
-- Navigate to any frame and draw a bounding box around the object
+   - Hold left mouse button and drag to draw bounding box
-- System automatically assigns a unique ID and consistent color
+   - System automatically assigns unique ID and fixed color
-- **Real-time preview**: Predicted mask appears instantly as you annotate

-**Refining Existing Objects:**
+   - Real-time preview mask will be automatically generated and displayed

+   **Refine Object Annotation**:
    - Select "✏️ Refine Object" mode
-- Choose the target object from the dropdown menu
+   - Choose the object ID to refine from dropdown
-- Navigate to keyframes (e.g., shape changes, occlusions)
+   - Browse to key frames (deformation, occlusion, etc.)
-- Draw a new bounding box for the same object (maintains ID and color)
+   - Draw new bounding box for the same object (using same ID and color)
-- **Click refinement**: Press **A** key to add positive points for mask correction
-- The object will be highlighted with a golden dashed outline during refinement
+   - The object being refined will be highlighted with golden dashed line

+   **Best Practices**:
+   - Annotate at frame 0 when object first appears
+   - Add annotations when object shape changes significantly
+   - Add annotations before and after occlusion
+   - Recommend 5-10 key frames, not too many

-**Annotation Management:**
+   **Annotation Management**:
-- View all annotated frames in the "Annotation Management" panel
+   - View all annotated frames in the annotation panel
-- Click "Jump" to quickly navigate to any annotated frame
+   - Click "Jump" to quickly navigate to specific frames
    - Click "Delete" to remove unwanted annotations
-- Use "Export/Import" to save and load annotations in JSON format
+   - Use "Export Annotations" to save annotation data as JSON file

-**Processing:**
+   - Use "Import Annotations" to restore annotation data from JSON file

 4. Click the "**Start Processing**" button.
-5. The system applies SAM2 prompts at each annotated frame, significantly improving tracking quality.
+5. System will automatically detect annotation mode and apply SAM2 prompts at each annotated frame using segmented forward propagation strategy to significantly improve tracking quality.
 6. After processing is complete, preview the output video and view analysis results in the "**Result Preview**" tab.

 #### 2. Mask Filtering 🎭